• Skip to primary navigation

 Google Docs offers a variety of ways to format text, including adding a highlight color to it.
-Use these steps to remove highlight in Google Docs.
+Use these steps to remove highlights from words or paragraphs in Google Docs.

 1. Open the document containing the highlight.